Estate planning for ag producers

 Land and property owners, along with their immediate family members, are encouraged to attend.

 There is $25 registration for this event, which includes lunch.
-The registration fee will increase to $35 for those who register after Jan.
-2, 2020.
-For more information and to register, visit www.noble.org/events.
+The registration fee will be $35 for those registering after Thursday, Jan.
+2. For more information and to register, visit www.noble.org/events.

 Commented